An Lushan

-An Lushan (安祿山 (Ān Lùshān); 20th day of the 1st month 19 February 703 – 29 January 757) was a general in the Tang dynasty and is primarily known for instigating the An Lushan Rebellion.
+An Lushan (安祿山 (Ān Lùshān); 20th day of the 1st month (19 February) 703 – 29 January 757) was a Chinese military general and rebel leader during the Tang dynasty and is primarily known for instigating the An Lushan rebellion which devastated China and killed millions of people.

 An Lushan was of Sogdian and Göktürk origin, at least by adoption.
-He rose to military prominence by defending the northeastern Tang frontier from the Khitans and other threats.
-He was summoned to Chang'an, the Tang capital, several times and managed to gain favor with Chancellor Li Linfu and Emperor Xuanzong of Tang.
-This allowed An Lushan to amass significant military power in northeast China.
-After the death of Li Linfu, his rivalry with General Geshu Han and Chancellor Yang Guozhong created military tensions within the empire.
+He rose to prominence as a general by defending the northeastern Tang frontier from the Khitans and other threats.
+Through his frequent visits to Chang'an, the Tang capital, An Lushan managed to gain favour with Emperor Xuanzong of Tang and Chancellor Li Linfu.
+By 751, he had been appointed military governor over three prefectures.
+After the death of Li Linfu in 753, An Lushan's rivalry with General Geshu Han and Chancellor Yang Guozhong created military tensions within the empire.

-In 755, An Lushan, following 8 or 9 years of preparation, instigated the An Lushan Rebellion, proclaiming himself the ruler of a new dynasty, Yan.
+In late 755, An Lushan instigated open revolt and quickly captured Luoyang, the eastern capital, where in early 756 he proclaimed himself emperor of the new Yan dynasty.
+While his generals continued his campaigns, An Lushan remained in the Luoyang palace; his health failed and he became increasingly violent and paranoid.
+In early 757 he was murdered by a eunuch with the support of his son, An Qingxu.

 Background and name

 An Lushan's mother was a Göktürk of the Ashide clan and served as a sorceress.
-According to historical sources, his original name might have been Aluoshan or Yaluoshan, the latter stated by Jiu Tangshu to mean "war" in Old Turkic.
-His father died early, and his mother Lady Ashide married a Turkic general An Yanyan (安延偃), who was a brother of the general An Bozhi (安波至).
-An Lushan therefore took the name of An.
+According to historical sources, his original name might have been Aluoshan or Yaluoshan, the latter stated in the Old Book of Tang to mean "war" in Old Turkic.
+His father died early, and his mother Lady Ashide married a Turkic general An Yanyan (安延偃), who was a brother of general An Bozhi (安波至).
+An Lushan, therefore, took the surname An.
 Early in Emperor Xuanzong of Tang's Kaiyuan era, 713–741, there was a disturbance among the Göktürk tribe that An Yanyan belonged to, and An Lushan fled to Tang with An Yanyan and An Yanyan's nephew, An Sishun.
 He later settled in Ying Prefecture (營州, roughly modern Chaoyang, Liaoning).